Is swearing at work okay? The complicated impact of profanity in a professional setting

 Whenever you’re having a tough day at work, it’s normal for some four-letter words to come to mind.
 Yet, offensive language is still primarily seen as taboo in workplace culture, particularly in front of customers, managers, and executives.

-It’s more common for foul language to fly discretely between coworkers, which is typically accepted as long as no one is directly offended or insulted by the bad language.
+It’s more common for foul language to flow discretely between coworkers, and this is typically accepted as long as no one is directly offended or insulted by the bad language.

-However, even this can be risky, as you can expect a call from human resources and some disciplinary action to be taken if you get caught using expletives around the office (mainly if your language is offensive to someone’s race, gender, or culture).
+However, even this can be risky, as you can expect a call from human resources and some disciplinary action if you get caught using expletives around the office (mainly if your language is offensive to someone’s race, gender, or culture).

 Traditional business etiquette dictates that dirty words have no place in a professional setting.